dracula/visual-studio/INSTALL.md

 git clone https://github.com/dracula/visual-studio
 ```

 The default branch is the most recent year of Visual Studio (2022) we support.
-If you need to use an older version like 2019, you will need to checkout that branch.
+If you need to use an older version like 2019, you will need to check out that branch.

 ```shell
 git checkout 2019